container based virtualization

 2. Layer 3 control mode: The VEM and the VSM are in different IP subnets.

-The VSM also uses heartbeat messages to detect loss of connectivity between the VSM and the VEM.
-However, the VEM does not depend on connectivity to the VSM to perform its data plane functions and will continue forwarding packets if VSM fails.
+The VSM also uses heartbeat messages to detect a loss of connectivity between it and the VEM.
+However, the VEM does not depend on connectivity to the VSM to perform its data plane functions and will continue forwarding packets if the VSM fails.

 With Layer 3 control mode, the heartbeat messages are encapsulated in a GRE envelope.